-Recently I've purchased a Chanel mini from a private seller.
+Recently I've purchased a Chanel bag mini flap from a private seller.
 The bag didn't have the serial number (as seller stated, she took the bag to dry cleaning and the serial sticker fell off).

-However, as soon as I started to examine the bag I received, I noticed that it doesn't need any further authentications.
+However, as soon as I started to examine the bag I had received, I noticed that it doesn't need any further authentications.

 Can you tell which Chanel Mini Square is real and which is a replica?

 - Beige is FAKE

 Now let's practice the authentication and understand why the beige caviar Chanel bag mini flap doesn't look real at all.

 Chanel mini flap bag is available in two versions, Rectangular and Square.
 You can learn more on Chanel flap sizes in our article here.

 Authenticating Chanel Flap Bag by Its Serial Number

 Serials are the most important part of the bag when it comes to authentication.
 Just by looking at the serial you may know that the bag isn't real.

 However, when a serial number is missing, giving a verdict becomes harder.